 5. Choose to obey God’s Word

 “Rebelling against God or disobeying him because you are proud is just as bad as worshiping idols or asking them for advice.
 You refused to do what God told you, so God has decided that you can’t be king.”
 “I have sinned,” Saul admitted.
 “I disobeyed both you and the LORD.
 I was afraid of the army, and I listened to them instead.1 Samuel 15:23-24 CEV

 Saul was focused on people rather than God.
 He listened to and followed his fear of what people thought of him, and that led him to rebel against God.

 I don’t think of myself as a rebellious person, but I see this scripture play out in my life in my fears of building relationships.
 Recently a friend of mine was going through a challenging time.
 I was afraid of saying the wrong thing, afraid I wouldn’t know what to do to help her, and fearful of burdening her if I called.
 So I didn’t reach out at all.

 Eventually, a few of my other friends helped me see that my fear makes me rebellious toward being the kind of friend God wanted me to be.
 God says to encourage each other daily (Hebrews 3:12) and carry each other’s burdens (Galatians 6:2), among many other things, which is far more than what I was doing.

 Telling myself the truth that I was rebelling against God wasn’t pleasant, but it empowered me to change.
 I realized I wasn’t a victim of my fears and insecurities.
 I got reconnected with my friend, and she shared how encouraged she was just to talk and have someone listen.

-Choosing to obey God’s Word in the Scriptures is a way I can overcome my fears of people’s opinions.
+Choosing to obey God’s Word in the Scriptures is a way I can choose faith over fear and overcome my fears of people’s opinions.

 - Do you focus more on how people feel about you rather than what God’s will is?